Khan-Subutai/Simple-Perceptron-In-Python/README.md

 # Simple-Perceptron-In-Python
-A simple perceptron example using Python
+A simple perceptron example using Python.
+Inspired by mtimjones/perceptron @IBM